 Agricultural lands represent the biggest opportunity in 2030, accounting for 48% of the mitigation potential identified.
 Promising pathways include the widespread planting of cover crops to keep soil healthy, as well as nutrient management by efficient use of fertilizers and expanding the use of trees in agriculture.

 The study examined seagrass, salt marsh, freshwater mineral wetlands, and the most common wetland type in Canada, peatlands.
-The second-largest opportunity in 2030 comes from avoiding peatland disturbance—that is, limiting activities like harvesting peat for horticulture, developing mines, or building road and seismic lines across peatlands.
+The second-largest opportunity in 2030 comes from avoiding peatland disturbance—that is, limiting activities like developing mines, building road and seismic lines across peatlands or harvesting peat for horticulture.

 Conserving old-growth forests in managed forest lands, increasing the rate of growth of new trees in logged areas, and not burning post-logging woody residues so they can be converted into bioenergy can deliver significant near-term mitigation.
 Protecting forests and planting and maintaining trees in cities and suburbs also provides an important pathway of action.